Admission Requirements – Additional Information

 If an essay receives an overall average of 2.5 or below from two separate reviewers, the student will be granted provisional admittance.
 He or she will need to achieve a grade of “B” (3.0 GPA) in the first semester of their degree, after which the normal policy for Satisfactory Academic Progress will apply.
 If the student does not receive a grade of “B” (3.0 GPA) in the first semester, he or she may be required to take a semester off and will then need to apply for readmission in order to continue in the program.

 Failing to meet the minimum requirements – Applicants who fail to meet the minimum undergraduate cumulative grade point average may be granted provisional admittance to the graduate program for one semester, in which they will be required to achieve a minimum cumulative grade point average of “B” 3.00 (on a 4.00 scale).
-Failure to do so may result in removal from the program for one semester with possibility for readmission.
+Failure to do so may result in removal from the program for one semester with the possibility for readmission.

 - Transfer students will receive an Evaluation of Transfer Credit.
-This evaluation will detail how course work completed at other colleges will transfer to Grace Christian University.
+This evaluation will detail how course work completed at other colleges or universities will transfer to Grace Christian University.
 First, courses which meet the specific requirements of the Grace degree the student expects to earn will be selected.
 Secondly, courses will be selected which may be used to complete the requirements for elective credits.

 Credits transferred are recorded on the student’s academic record and will apply toward graduation requirements.
 Grades are not transferred.